ambasthv/codes/README.md

 ppt_file = "output.pptx"  # Path to your PowerPoint file

 # Step 1: Load PowerPoint file
 # Explanation: Load the existing PowerPoint file using python-pptx.
-If it has fewer than 2 slides, add a blank slide for the second sheet (NAV).
+If it has fewer than 2 slides, add a blank slide for the NAV sheet.
 ppt = Presentation(ppt_file)
 if len(ppt.slides) < 2:
     ppt.slides.add_slide(ppt.slide_layouts[6])  # Blank slide (layout index 6)